 Foreign Company Risk (All Funds) - Investments in securities of foreign companies (including direct investments as well as investments through depositary receipts or participation notes ("P-Notes") can be more volatile than investments in U.S. companies.
-Diplomatic, political. or economic developments, including nationalization or appropriation, could affect investments in foreign companies.
+Diplomatic, political, or economic developments, including nationalization or appropriation, could affect investments in foreign companies.
 Foreign securities markets generally have less trading volume and less liquidity than U.S. markets.
 In addition, the value of securities denominated in foreign currencies, and of dividends from such securities, can change significantly when foreign currencies strengthen or weaken relative to the U.S. dollar.
 Financial statements of foreign issuers are governed by different accounting, auditing, and financial reporting standards than the financial statements of U.S. issuers and may be less transparent and uniform than in the United States.
 Thus, there may be less information publicly available about foreign issuers than about most U.S. issuers.
 Transaction costs are generally higher than those in the United States and expenses for custodial arrangements of foreign securities may be somewhat greater than typical expenses for custodial arrangements of similar U.S. securities.
 Some foreign governments levy withholding taxes against dividend and interest income.
 Although in some countries a portion of these taxes are recoverable, the non-recovered portion will reduce the income received from the securities comprising a Fund's portfolio.
-Additionally, periodic U.S. Government restrictions on investments in issuers from certain foreign countries may result in a Fund having to sell such prohibited securities at inopportune times.
-Such prohibited securities may have less liquidity as a result of such U.S. Government designation and the market price of such prohibited securities may decline, which may cause a Fund to incur losses.
+Additionally, periodic U.S. Government restrictions on investments in issuers from certain foreign countries may result in a Fund having to sell such prohibited securities may decline, which may cause a Fund to incur losses.